Apostille certificate with Basic Disclosure applied

 To clarify, the ‘Apostille’ is a Foreign and Commonwealth Office (FCO) certificate that is affixed with adhesive (by the FCO) to the back of the Basic Disclosure Certificate.
 It is then completed with an embossed stamp through the two documents and registered.

-Please note that some countries require further legalization, for example, attestation by the corresponding embassy, which we provide.
+The result is an official legalised document which is recognized in over 90 countries, however please note that some countries require further legalization such as attestation by the corresponding embassy, which we also provide.

-There are also many other countries which recognise an Apostille certificate.
-This requirement varies widely even within a given country, consequently it’s important for you to check the exact requirements of the authority, agent or employer in the country you are dealing with whether you need a document (e.g. a Basic Disclosure) certified by a solicitor or by a notary prior to us sending it to the FCO (Foreign and Commonwealth Office) for the Apostille certificate.
+It is important for you to check the exact requirements of the authority, agent or employer in the country you are dealing with whether you need a document (e.g. a criminal record check) certified by a solicitor or by a notary prior to us sending it to the FCO (Foreign and Commonwealth Office) for the Apostille certificate.